How to Insulate a Basement Wall

 The best way to insulate a basement wall on the interior is with foam insulation that is adhered or attached directly to the concrete.
 Any of the following insulation materials are acceptable for this purpose: closed-cell spray polyurethane foam, XPS, EPS, or polyisocyanurate.

 Building codes require most types of foam insulation to be protected by a layer of gypsum drywall.
 Many builders put up a 2x4 wall on the interior of the foam insulation; the studs provide a convenient wiring chase and make drywall installation simple.
+(If you frame up a 2x4 wall, don't forget to install fire blocking at the top of the wall.
+For more information on fire blocking, see Fire-Blocking Basics.)

 One brand of rigid foam, Dow Thermax polyisocyanurate, meets code requirements for a thermal barrier and can therefore be left exposed in a crawl space (and in some jurisdictions, in a basement) without the need for a layer of gypsum drywall.
 If your basement doesn’t need wiring, studs, and drywall, then Thermax is probably the brand of insulation to use.
 (However, be sure to check with your local building official before going this route.)